 Use this sheet for quick recall when the main planning workflow is already familiar.
-Pair it with the Guide Home, the Study Plan, the FAQ, and the official resources.
+Pair it with the Exam Guide, the Study Plan, the FAQ, the official resources, and QAFP practice on Finance Prep.

 Quick facts